 Igangan-Ijesha: This is one of my articles written as an undergraduate.
-I love to know more about local places, local cultures, and local drugs.
+I love to know more about local places, and local culturess.
 I use my blog to keep developing my duckling skills as I get to know more about several local places.
 Tadese Faforiji, a student of history.

 I hardly slept during the Arake festival to witness the rituals involved, but unfortunately, we were to be indoors starting from 3 pm.
 (Faforiji Tadese)